 - Rotate equipment based on your goals: You can always switch out pieces as your needs change.
 No need to keep everything out at once; just store what you’re not currently using to keep your workout area neat.

-When you’re ready to take things up a notch, check out buy and sell apps or local online groups for second-hand gear.
-Upgrading doesn’t always have to mean buying new, and you might spot some pretty eye-catching deals.
-Sometimes neighbours are giving away almost-new equipment for free, so it’s worth keeping an eye out online or within your building.
+When you’re ready to take things up a notch, check out buy and sell apps or local online groups for second hand gear.
+Upgrading doesn’t always have to mean buying new, and you might spot some pretty eye catching deals.

 Small Space Gym Challenges (and How to Handle Them)